laserimouto/VRChatCameraWorks/README.md

 ### Getting Started
 1. Import VRChat SDK3 Worlds & UdonSharp
 2. [Set up layers to match VRChat](https://docs.vrchat.com/docs/creating-your-first-world#step-4---setting-up-the-scene)
-3. Import CameraWorks unitypackage into your project
+3. Import CameraWorks unitypackage latest release into your project
 4. Open the CameraWorksDemo scene, or drag any of the prefabs into your existing scene

 #### Demo Scene Controls
 By default, Alpha '0' key to enable camera output in desktop window.
 'B'/'N' to switch between previous/next cameras respectively, and 'H' to enable camera autopilot.

 ## Features